How to Conduct Real Estate Fire Training

 On the other hand, if the fire is hard to control upon discovery, the employee should immediately call for help.
 Phone 000 and/or alert the manager that is responsible for initiating the evacuation.
 With the necessary first response and fire warden knowledge, the evacuation process will likely end up successful.

-Last resort when fire is hard to escape
+Last resort when a fire is hard to escape